multifactor/MFKDF/README.md

 ```

 ## Enveloped Keys
 Sometimes, the secret you wish to envelop using a multi-factor derived key is itself a cryptographic key, such as an RSA private key.
-You can use {@link MFKDFDerivedKey.addEnvelopedKey} and {@link MFKDFDerivedKey.getEnvelopedKey} for this purpose:
+You can use [MFKDFDerivedKey.addEnvelopedKey](https://mfkdf.com/docs/MFKDFDerivedKey.html#.addEnvelopedKey) and [MFKDFDerivedKey.getEnvelopedKey](https://mfkdf.com/docs/MFKDFDerivedKey.html#.getEnvelopedKey) for this purpose:

 ```
 // setup multi-factor derived key